“The term planning is imbecilic; everything can change tomorrow.“

 - Will changes in program delivery require the acquisition of new skills?

 - Do you have succession plans for critical positions?

 - Have you conducted a risk analysis of the elements of the scan critical to the success of your organization?

 This step involves integrating the HR plan into the company.
-It will require support from different departments and teams within the organization to help bring the plan to life.
+It will require support from different departments and teams.

 And there you have it.
 Seven steps to the efficient management of human resources in an organization.

 Lucky for you, this isn’t where your human resource planning journey ends.

 Process Street has created eleven super-powered checklists to help you with your human resource planning: